 Office Phone: 848-932-7631

-Patrick Carr is Associate Professor of Sociology at Rutgers University, and is an Associate Member of the MacArthur Foundation’s Research Network on Transitions to Adulthood.
-He earned his Ph.D. in Sociology from the University of Chicago in 1998, and his research interests include communities and crime, informal social control, youth violence, and the transition to adulthood.
-He is the co-author, along with Maria J. Kefalas of Hollowing Out the Middle: The Rural Brain Drain and What it Means for America (2009, Beacon Press), and author of Clean Streets: Controlling Crime, Maintaining Order and Building Community Activism (2005, NYU Press).
-He has published in the American Journal of Sociology, Criminology, Sociological Forum and The Annals of the American Academy of Political and Social Science, and other peer review outlets.
+Patrick Carr is Associate Professor of Sociology at Rutgers University.
+He earned his Ph.D. in Sociology from the University of Chicago in 1998, and his research focuses on young people and policing, youth violence and social control, and the transition to adulthood.
+He is the co-author, along with Maria J. Kefalas of Hollowing Out the Middle: The Rural Brain Drain and What it Means for America (2009, Beacon Press), and author of Clean Streets: Controlling Crime, Maintaining Order and Building Community Activism https://smile.amazon.com/Patrick-Carr-Controlling-Maintaining-Community/dp/B00HTJWAIK/ref=sr_1_1?keywords=Clean+Streets%3A+Controlling+Crime&qid=1560781550&s=books&sr=1-1 (2005, NYU Press).
+He has published in the American Journal of Sociology, Criminology, Sociological Forum, The Annals of the American Academy of Political and Social Science, Race and Justice, and other peer review outlets.
 He co-edited Coming of Age in America: the Transition to Adulthood in the Twenty-First Century (University of California Press, 2011).